Students Tried to Kick FIFA Boss Sepp Blatter Out of a University in Zurich

-As part of a lecture series accompanying its 75th anniversary, the ASVZ (Zurich’s Academic Sports Association) invited FIFA President Sepp Blatter around the Confederate Technical University (ETH) yesterday to speak on the subject of “Football as a school of life.”
-Given that Blatter heads an organization which is contriving to ruin soccer by staging the World Cup in whatever dictatorship bribes their officials no matter how badly it treats workers, some people weren’t very happy about this.
+As part of a lecture series accompanying its 75th anniversary, the ASVZ (Zurich’s Academic Sports Association) invited FIFA President Sepp Blatter around the Confederate Technical University (ETH) yesterday to speak on the subject of “Football as a school of life”.
+Given that Blatter heads an organisation which is contriving to ruin football by staging the World Cup in whatever dictatorship bribes their officials no matter how badly it treats workers, some people weren’t very happy about this.

 Videos by VICE